Academy Arc ~ This Is the Main Game! ~

 What's more, she was a young lady whose life had been saved by Koleha's medicinal herbs, so both the brother and his fiancée greatly respected Koleha.

 Yare yare.
 Being a capable villainess is such a burden!
-Or so she thought, not displeased.
+Or so she thought, not displeased in the slightest.

 "Summer!
-Time for one more practice for next week's entrance, desu wa!"
+Time for one more practice run before next week's entrance, desu wa!"

 "Yes, Ojou-sama!
 So Emma, let's end the debate here!"